GST distribution dispute: Change in state government

+The WA Opposition Leader Mike Nahan, a Liberal, went as far as to suggest that his party would sue the federal government in the High Court.
+He stressed that WA "want no more taxation, but fair distribution of existing revenue raised."
+However, state Attorney-General John Quigley rejected the idea, stating that he had already received legal advice which ruled out that possibility.

 The GST distribution was expected to become a political issue for the upcoming federal election, which was due to be held in 2019.

 A review of the HFE system by the Productivity Commission was requested by Morrison in April 2017.
 A draft copy of the report was released in October, recommending that WA's share rise by $3.2–3.6 billion at the expense of all other state and territory shares.
-This provoked a vigorous reaction from South Australian Premier Steven Marshall, who said the state would not support any change that would reduce South Australia's share.
+This provoked a vigorous reaction from South Australian Premier Steven Marshall, a Liberal, who said the state would not support any change that would reduce its share.

 Morrison directed the Productivity Commission to undertake a second review of the HFE system in May 2017.
 Victoria made a submission to the Commission opposing any changes to the distribution system.
 The report was handed down in May 2018, and recommended that the returns should be determined so as to allow for states to provide "a reasonable (rather than the same) standard" of infrastructure and services.
 However, the federal government decided to use the payments made to Victoria and NSW as the benchmark for future payments, offering a series of top-up payments to WA that would not come from the existing GST pool but from federal revenue.

-Introduction of GST floor
+Introduction of GST floor and new equalisation benchmark

 The federal government announced its final model in July 2018.
-The plan, which began in 2019–20, consisted of a floor of 70 cents per dollar in the financial year 2022–23, rising to 75 cents in the dollar from 2024–25.
+The plan, which began in 2019–20, consisted of a floor of 70 per cent of population share in the financial year 2022–23, rising to 75 per cent from 2024–25, a guarantee which applies to all states and territories.
 The federal government would add additional federal funds to the GST pool to smooth the transition through to 2026–27, to make a "no worse-off guarantee" that no state or territory would have its share fall during this time.
 The WA government called the plan "compensation" for the state's previous low shares, and stated the new formula would ensure its return to a budget surplus.

+Prior to the reforms, the CGC had used the fiscally strongest state as its equalisation benchmark.
+However, the new changes meant that the each state or territories relativity must be at least as high as the relativity of the standard state (the standard state being the fiscally stronger of Victoria or NSW).

 At the 2019 federal election, the government campaigned on its GST solution in WA, as many of the state's sixteen seats were under threat from the opposition.